 Dry Rack Boat Storage

 These storage facilities are typically found in regions where there is a significant boat-owning population.
 As such, they are predominately located in coastal areas.
-They maximize the number of boats able to be stored while also taking efforts to protect those boats from the elements.
+They maximize the number of boats able to be stored while also making efforts to protect those boats from the elements.

 Essentially, professional storage staff will use a forklift to place your boat in a designated spot on an enormous rack.
 These racks will often stack boats three or four levels high!